dahisea/dahisea/README.md

-#Thia user had played Genshin.
+# This user had played Genshin.